strogonoff/django-odesk-auth/README.rst

 django-odesk-auth
 =================

-Simple oDesk login for your Django-based project.
+Simple oDesk (now Upwork) login for your Django-based project.

-At current version, it requires Django 1.6 and has inflexible and impossible to disable access control.
+At current version it has inflexible and impossible to disable access control.
+It suits my own needs so far but I plan to improve on this, given demand.

+Tested with Django 1.6.

-**Note: oDesk rebranded as Upwork.** They promised to continue supporting oDesk APIs until May 19.
+**Note: oDesk rebranded as Upwork.**
-A backwards-compatible release to this library will be made, after which it will talk directly to upwork.com.
+Version 0.2.0 of this library depends on ``python-upwork`` instead of ``python-odesk``, and therefore works with new API endpoints.
-After that, support will be continued only for the new ``django-upwork-auth``, which is in the works.
-(See #4.)
+Further support and development, if any, will only be continued for new ``django-upwork-auth``, which is in the works.
+(See issue #4.)

 Creating oDesk OAuth API key